Fort Rodman: Fort Taber

 After the Civil War began in April 1861, it was apparent that the Fort at Clark's Point was still years from completion.
 Fort Taber, a small earthwork with six cannons, was built nearby with city resources, and named after New Bedford's mayor during that period.
 It provided a temporary defense until the stone fort was garrisoned in 1863.
 Fort Taber is marked by a stone outline today, directly behind the stone fort.
 It was noted at the time that the stone fort's presence interfered with effective fire from Fort Taber, and a battery of field artillery was emplaced east of Fort Taber.
 The Fort Taber name was unofficially used to refer to the Fort at Clark's Point for many years, even by the garrison in letters home, and is used to refer to the stone fort in some recent references.

 Fort Rodman

 Civil War era

 Also known as the Old Stone Fort, Fort Rodman (known as "Fort at Clark's Point" until 1898) began construction in 1857 under the third system of US fortifications, and in 1862 construction became overseen by Henry Robert, author of Robert's Rules of Order and an Army Corps of Engineers officer.
 The fort, as built, had emplacements for 72 cannon in three tiers; a fourth tier was originally planned, but this was removed from the design to allow more timely completion.
 Construction was halted in 1871, and the fort as planned was never completed.

-The fort is awaiting restoration and is not open to the public.
+The Fort Rodman/Fort Taber Military Museum is open Wednesdays through Sundays between 1:00pm and 4:00pm.
+Closed Mondays and Tuesdays.